 How you start the meeting tends to dictate how the rest of it goes.
 If the meeting begins with complaining, griping, and whining, it could very well end that way, too.
 On the other hand, if you open with optimism, it can have a positive impact on the remainder of the discussion.

-You could ask your team members to each share something that is going well.
+You could ask your team members to each share something that is going well (or try another kind of icebreaker).
 Or, if the group’s too large, you could start by praising the group for a recent accomplishment—whether it’s big or small.
 No matter what’s happening within your company or your department, it’s key to start the conversation on an uplifting note.
 Otherwise people start to associate meetings with lectures, bad news, and disappointing reports.

 3. Share a Surprising Statistic or Poignant Quote